-A key component of the Philippi Opportunity Area (POA) Regeneration Framework is an overarching strategy for human settlements, the POA Housing Framework, developed in partnership with the Human Settlements Directorate.
-The plan proposes a range of housing interventions, including infill opportunities to enable greater densification and intensification of land use, whilst clustering public facilities, unlocking economic opportunities, and addressing encroachments experienced locally (e.g. Borchards Quarry, Philippi Station, Site C, and Symphony Way).
-The POA Housing Framework could enable approximately 10 000 housing opportunities.
+A key component of the Philippi opportunity area (POA) Local Spatial Development Framework (LSDF) is an overarching strategy for human settlements, the POA Housing Framework that was developed in partnership with the Human Settlements Directorate.
+The framework proposes a range of housing interventions, including infill opportunities, to enable greater densification and intensification of land use, whilst clustering public facilities, unlocking economic opportunities, and addressing encroachments experienced locally (e.g. Borcherds Quarry, Philippi Station, Site C, and Symphony Way).
+The POA Housing Framework identifies land parcels for future high-density housing development that could yield approximately 9 000 housing opportunities.

-In addition, and in support of the IDP's initiative to support emerging SMME developers of small-scale rental accommodation, UCI is accelerating the planning, preparation of land use applications, and subsequent project packaging for the Terminus Road pilot scheme located on City-owned erf 5268 immediately north of Stock Road Station, and Joe Qgabi PTI, providing for approximately 200 units of mixed-use housing in a phased approach to land release.
+In addition, and in support of the IDP's initiative to support emerging small, medium and microsized enterprise (SMME) developers of small-scale rental units (SSRU), Urban Regeneration is currently accelerating the planning and preparation of land use applications, and subsequent project packaging of a number of City-owned land parcels.
+These projects, depicted in figure 20, have a potential yield of approximately 1 400 units.